How to Write Long-tail Keyword Articles

 When we are searching for long-tail keyword opportunities, we tend to think in terms of the keyword first.
 That’s 100% alright during the research phase.
 When it’s time to write, we need to shift the focus on the quality of the article and answering the search intent.

 Throughout the article, we are going to use one randomly selected long-tail keyword term so we can visualize how we can apply these techniques.
 We’ll use: “why does my coffee taste bitter”.

 A bad long-tail keyword article would find every possible way to include this phrase.
 You’ll read awkward sentences like: “After you drink your coffee, you wonder why my coffee tastes bitter.”
 It doesn’t sound natural and we mix tenses to make the keyword work.

 First, outline your article for true value.
 Research what causes bitterness in coffee through every situation.
 What are ways to minimize it?
 What is the perfect level?
 Is there a way to universally measure bitterness in coffee?
 Putting the substance first will make sure the article is a powerful, timeless resource for your readers.

 Include Variations of Long-tail Keywords

 We’ve learned that including a long-tail keyword phrase in an article may sound forced depending on quantity, tenses, and unnatural flow.
 The good news is that we can apply variations.
-We can write a list of possible options and research which ones have great search volume.
+We can write a list of possible options and research which ones have a great search volume.